shinetechxian/hpmagepackupgrade/README.md

-# Magepack 🚀
+# hpmagepackupgrade 🚀

-**Version 2.0.0 of Magepack released, with greater performance results and easier usage!**
+**Version 2.0.0 of hpmagepackupgrade released, with greater performance results and easier usage!**

-Magepack is a bold attempt in making Magento 2 frontend as fast as never before.
+hpmagepackupgrade is a bold attempt in making Magento 2 frontend as fast as never before.
 It builds on experiences gained with [Advanced JavaScript bundling guide](https://devdocs.magento.com/guides/v2.3/performance-best-practices/advanced-js-bundling.html) and [Baler](https://github.com/magento/baler) to provide the best of both worlds - ease of use and superior performance.

 ## Top highlights\*